On parameter loci of the H\'enon family: Regularity of Loci Boundary

-In this appendix we collect some basic definitions and facts on complex subvarieties (analytic subsets) which are essential in the proof of Main Theorem.
+In this appendix we collect some basic definitions and facts on complex subvarieties (analytic subsets) which are essential in the proof of the Main Theorem.
 Moreover, we take this opportunity to quote a proof of Lemma 1.1 in~\cite{BS0}, which is in fact missing in its published version~\cite{BS2}.
 We refer to~\cite{C} for the generalities on complex subvarieties.

 Below $X$ and $Y$ are assumed to be Hausdorff and locally compact topological spaces.
-We start with a simple criterion for a projection to be proper, which is used in the proof of Proposition~\ref{5.5}.
-For a proof, see (3) in page 29 of~\cite{C}.
+We start with a simple criterion for a projection to be proper, which is used in the proof of Proposition~\ref{PRP:complex_loci} in Subsection~\ref{subsection5.2}.
+For a proof, see (3) on page 29 of~\cite{C}.